diegogslomp/python-worker/README.md

-### Worker
+### worker

-Instead of creating a loop to run a task on each item in a list
+instead of creating a loop to run a task on each item in a list
 ```python
 import time
 import random